Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/begraafplaats/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

-#||# oslo-converter-ea for diagram OSLO-OpenbaarDomein-Model
+#||# oslo-converter-ea for diagram OSLO-OpenbaarDomein-Taxonomie-Begraafplaatsen

 #||# -------------------------------------

+2025-03-14T22:11:04.608Z info: Connector Applicatieprofiel:Terreindeel:Terreindeel:(Terreindeel -> Deel) is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.610Z info: Connector Model:OSLO-OpenbaarDomein:Model:Deel:(Deel -> FysiekObject) is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.610Z info: Connector Model:OSLO-OpenbaarDomein:Model:Element:(Element -> FysiekObject) is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.611Z info: Connector Applicatieprofiel:Terreindeel:Terreindeel:heeftObstakel is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.611Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Begraafplaatsen:BegraafplaatsRij:(BegraafplaatsRij -> Terreindeel) is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.611Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Begraafplaatsen:Graf:(Graf -> Element) is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.611Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Begraafplaatsen:Columbarium:(Columbarium -> Element) is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.611Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Begraafplaatsen:Urnenveld:(Urnenveld -> Element) is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.611Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Begraafplaatsen:Strooiweide:(Strooiweide -> Terreindeel) is not an association with a source role.
+Ignoring this connector.

+2025-03-14T22:11:04.611Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Begraafplaatsen:BegraafplaatsBlok:(BegraafplaatsBlok -> Terreindeel) is not an association with a source role.
+Ignoring this connector.

-2025-02-11T14:25:36.885Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-14T22:11:04.612Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T14:25:36.887Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel) and fallback URI (http://todo.com/) will be assigned.
+2025-03-14T22:11:04.612Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T14:25:36.887Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.
+2025-03-14T22:11:04.613Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T14:25:36.887Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel:Deprecated) and fallback URI (http://todo.com/) will be assigned.
+2025-03-14T22:11:04.613Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel:Deprecated) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T14:25:36.887Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Dienst) and fallback URI (http://todo.com/) will be assigned.
+2025-03-14T22:11:04.613Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Dienst) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T14:25:36.892Z warn: [ConnectorConverterHandler]: Connector (voorkomen) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T14:25:36.892Z warn: [ConnectorConverterHandler]: Connector (voorkomen) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T14:25:36.892Z warn: [ConnectorConverterHandler]: Connector (bevat) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T14:25:36.892Z warn: [ConnectorConverterHandler]: Connector (bevat) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

 #||# -------------------------------------